drcandacemakedamoore/cleanX/README.md

     """

-def tesseract_specific(directory):
+tesseract_specific(directory):
-# this function runs tessseract ocr for text detection over images in a directory, and gives a dataframe with what it found
+ this function runs tessseract ocr for text detection over images in a directory, and gives a dataframe with what it found

-def find_suspect_text(directory, label_word):
+find_suspect_text(directory, label_word):
-# this function looks for one single string in texts (multilingual!) on images
+ this function looks for one single string in texts (multilingual!) on images

-def find_suspect_text_by_legnth(directory, legnth):
+find_suspect_text_by_legnth(directory, legnth):
-    # this function finds all texts above a specified legnth (number of charecters)
+     this function finds all texts above a specified legnth (number of charecters)

-def histogram_difference_for_inverts(directory):
+histogram_difference_for_inverts(directory):
-    # this function looks for images by a spike on the end of pixel value histogram to find inverted images
+     this function looks for images by a spike on the end of pixel value histogram to find inverted images

-def histogram_difference_for_inverts_todf(directory):
+histogram_difference_for_inverts_todf(directory):

-def find_duplicated_images(directory):
+find_duplicated_images(directory):
-    # this function finds duplicated images and return a list
+     this function finds duplicated images and return a list

-def find_duplicated_images_todf(directory):
+find_duplicated_images_todf(directory):
-    # looks for duplicated images, returns dataframe
+     looks for duplicated images, returns dataframe

-# takes a dataframe
+Function that takes a dataframe and returns plotted images:

-def show_images_in_df(iter_ob, legnth_name):
+show_images_in_df(iter_ob, legnth_name):
     """
     Args:
         iter_ob: should be list(df.column)